Subaru Legacy Common Problems and Solutions

 Problem:

-The engine has started to overheat, and you are using more engine oil than you used to.
+The engine is beginning to overheat, and you are consuming more engine oil than before.

 Solution:

-It's likely that you have an oil leak, usually located at the camshaft seal or the crankshaft front seal.
+It's likely that you have an oil leak, usually located at the camshaft seal or the front seal of the crankshaft.
 If you have more than one leak, you should also consider replacing the timing belt at the same time.
-We have the seals and the timing belt available to order, and installation is a straightforward job that can be done in under 20-minutes.
+We stock the seals and the timing belt, and installation is a straightforward job that can be completed in under 20 minutes.

 Difficulty level